 Bro.
 Mike was many things to many people.
 Words used to describe him include “contractor”, “chef”, “caterer”, “coach”, “confidant” and “carnival barker”.
 His model railroad display at Padua Academy during the Christmas season was legendary, as was his affection for St. Bernard dogs.
 He was featured in articles in the News Journal and the Dialogue.
 In 1990, Bro.
 Mike made the cover of Delaware Today magazine.
 Simply put, Bro.
 Mike Rosenello, OSFS was bigger than life.

 Mass of Christian Burial will be celebrated at 10:45 AM on Saturday, September 28, at St. Anthony of Padua Church, 901 N. DuPont Street (19805) in Wilmington, DE, where visitation will begin at 8:30 AM.
 Interment will take place following the Mass at the Oblate Cemetery, 1120 Blue Ball Road in Childs, Maryland.

 Donations in honor of Bro.
 Mike’s life and legacy may be made to the Oblate Development Fund, 2200 Kentmere Parkway, Wilmington, DE.
 19806.

-To send flowers to Bro.
-Michael J. Rosenello, OSFS' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bro.
+Michael J. Rosenello, OSFS, please visit our floral store.